|In-state Tuition (per semester hour, unless noted)||$344.24*|

 |% of Students Who Graduate in Four Years||30.5|

 |% Of Alumni Who Give $$$ to School||N/A|

 Address:One UTSA Cir., San Antonio, TX 78249

 Points of Distinction

-- UTSA’s cybersecurity program is ranked no. 1 in the nation by a Ponemon Institute survey of IT professionals.
+- UTSA’s cybersecurity program is ranked no. one in the nation by a Ponemon Institute survey of IT professionals.

-A member of Conference USA, UTSA sponsors 17 sports at the NCAA Division I level.
-The Roadrunners have claimed three conference commissioner’s cups and more than 70 league championships.
-UTSA has also served as a host institution for 17 NCAA Championship events since 1997, including six Final Fours.
+A member of Conference USA, UTSA sponsors seventeen sports at the NCAA Division I level.
+The Roadrunners have claimed three conference commissioner’s cups and more than seventy league championships.
+UTSA has also served as a host institution for seventeen NCAA championship events since 1997, including six Final Fours.